My favorite service moments

 Jumping forward to middle school I learned about community service.
 West Sylvan Middle School requires all 8th graders to give 4 hours to their community each quarter so my Mom and I researched charities in Portland and we learned about the Ronald McDonald House.

 The Ronald McDonald House provides housing for families that have a children requiring long-term care at hospitals around the country.
 Housing is free to them as well as food, toys and diapers.
 It takes a lot of volunteers to keep the facilities going and to provide families with a comfortable place to stay while their children are receiving treatment.
 When I learned about the service they provide, I knew this was where I needed to volunteer.

 There are two locations in Portland, one that serves the east side at Emanuel Hospital and a newly opened west side facility on the south water front area.
 I've been lucky enough to cook several meals for families at both locations through YCL.
 Every time I volunteer I think about the other kids I met at Randall Children's Hospital and wonder if any of their families were able to use the Ronald McDonald house.
 I also think about the families that I currently serve and hope their kids get a diagnosis as positive as mine.

 Davis plays baseball, track & field (javelin, discus, and shotput), and is an excellent alpine skier.
 Ronald McDonald House is his favorite charity to work with because of his own childhood illness.
-Davis is an incoming sophomore at Lincoln High School.
+Davis is a sophomore at Lincoln High School.